Administrative Medical Assisting

 Typically, those interested in becoming a Medical Administrative Assistant enjoy helping people with their health, teaching and talking with others.
 If any of these traits appeal to you, becoming a Medical Administrative Assistant might just be what the career doctor has ordered!

-This program covers information on the medical assisting profession, interpersonal skills, medical ethics and law, medical terminology, basics of insurance billing and coding, telephone techniques, scheduling appointments, medical records management and management of practice finances.
+This self-paced, mentor-supported program covers information on the medical assisting profession, interpersonal skills, medical ethics and law, medical terminology, basics of insurance billing and coding, telephone techniques, scheduling appointments, medical records management and management of practice finances.
 A great course for clinicians and medical office professionals.

-This program prepares students to function effectively in many of the administrative and clerical positions in the healthcare industry.
+The program prepares students to function effectively in many of the administrative and clerical positions in the healthcare industry.
 It provides students a well-rounded introduction to medical administration that delivers the skills students require to obtain an administrative medical assistant position or advance within their current healthcare career.
 This course covers the following key areas and topics:

 - History and background of the medical assisting profession.